microsoft/PowerPlatformConnectors/certified-connectors/PPM Express/Readme.md

 The connector supports the following triggers:

 `Webhook Trigger`: Triggers for any action (Create, Update, Delete) in PPM Express performed for the entity.
 Here is the list of supported entities:
-"Project", Idea", "Task", "Key Date".
+"Project", "Idea", "Task", "Key Date", "Resource".
 PPM Express lets you use up to 50 webhooks subscriptions.

 ## Our public API documentation